nikbearbrown/INFO_7375_Prompt_Engineering_and_Generative_AI/Cheat_Sheet/README.md

 - **Deployment**:
   - Integrate the model into the desired application.
 Ensure scalability and robustness.
 - **Monitoring and Maintenance**:
-  - Continuously monitor the model’s performance.
+  - Continuously monitor the model's performance.
 Update and retrain with new data as necessary.

----

-### Cheat Sheet: Integrating Vector Databases with LLMs
+## Integrating Vector Databases with LLMs

----

-#### **1. Introduction to Vector Databases**
+### Introduction to Vector Databases

 - **Definition**:
   - Databases designed to store and retrieve data represented as high-dimensional vectors.